ALL ABOUT DOGS and CATS Resource Center for Canine & Feline Lovers

 him home yourself.
 When you see "stray poop", pick it up.
 Our first

-our dogs to do the same), and allowing others to see how wonderful
+responsibility is to teach others by example. and allowing others to see how

-*responsible* ownership can be, by taking, whenever possible, our own
+wonderful *responsible* ownership can be, by taking, whenever possible,

 What is Responsible Dog Ownership?